The 2017 Ozone Season

 2017 Exceedances and Alerts

-As of May 8, 2017, there have been one Ozone Action Day forecast for the Alamo Region, and there has been one threshold exceedance in which ozone was high enough to be considered unhealthy for sensitive groups during the 2017 Ozone Season, as indicated in the following table:
+As of June 22, 2017, there has been one Ozone Action Day forecast during the 2017 Ozone Season for the Alamo Region, and there have been two days upon which threshold exceedances (when ozone was high enough to be considered unhealthy), as indicated in the following table:

 ||Highest 8-hour reading at Regulatory Site